Healthy Homes Assessment Whakatu

 Rental Property Home Assessments Whakatu

-The areas of rental property that are affected through Health Homes Standard.
-Healthy Homes Standard in Whakatu include each:
+Areas of rental properties that are impacted to the Healthy Homes Standards in Whakatu include each:

 • Bathrooms